-The fellowships are designed for researchers with advanced language skills whose research will require use of data, sources, and documents in their original languages or whose research requires interviews onsite in direct one-on-one contact.
+The fellowships are designed for researchers with advanced Japanese language skills whose research will require use of data, sources, and documents, onsite interviews, or other direct contact in Japanese.
 Fellows may undertake their projects in Japan, the United States, or both, and may include work in other countries for comparative purposes.
 Projects may be at any stage of development.

-In the last five competitions the Fellowships for Advanced Social Science Research on Japan program received an average of twenty-six applications per year.
-The program made an average of two awards per year, for a funding ratio of 8 percent.
+In the last five competitions the Fellowships for Advanced Social Science Research on Japan program received an average of twenty-one applications per year.
+The program made an average of two awards per year, for a funding ratio of 10 percent.

 The number of applications to an NEH grant program can vary widely from year to year, as can the funding ratio.
 Information about the average number of applications and awards in recent competitions is meant only to provide historical context for the current competition.
 Information on the number of applications and awards in individual competitions is available from email@example.com .